Skip to main content

 Where to look

 The best place to start online is the UCAS website.
-Here, you'll find tons of advice on writing your personal statement.
-To help you prepare your first draft, their personal statement worksheet is very useful.
+Here, you'll find tons of advice on writing your personal statement, including subject-specific guides and advice – and their personal statement worksheet is very useful in putting together your first draft.

 Other websites, such as The Student Room, Studential and Complete University Guide also have lots of great tips for writing your personal statement.